OliverNagl/DoubleSolutionPuzzle/README.md

 ## Douple solution Jigsaw Puzzles
 Many types of Jigsaw puzzles have multiple solutions trivially, where one could place any piece at any place, just without actually making a picture.
 Then there is the kind of jigsaw puzzle where the only solution that is possible is the arrangment showing the correct picture.
-With the recent success of diffusion based image generation Ryan Burgert (& etal.) where able to produce illusions in which a jigsaw puzzle, that can be solved physically in exactly 2 ways, also has two different non trivial image solutions. (https://diffusionillusions.com/) Their website hosts some examples using the double solution created by Matt Parker for this purpose (https://www.youtube.com/watch?v=b5nElEbbnfU).
+With the recent success of diffusion based image generation Ryan Burgert (etal.) where able to produce illusions in which a jigsaw puzzle, that can be solved physically in exactly 2 ways, also has two different non trivial image solutions. (https://diffusionillusions.com/) Their website hosts some examples using the double solution created by Matt Parker for this purpose (https://www.youtube.com/watch?v=b5nElEbbnfU).